webzakimbo/bcome/README.md

 Create your own management application on top of your infrastructure - wherever it may be - all driven from simple YAML configuration.

+- Real-time orchestration
-- On-premise, cloud, hybrid & multi-cloud orchestration.
+- On-premise, cloud, hybrid & multi-cloud
 - Fully extensible
 - No installation agents - all interactions are driven over SSH.
 - REPL shell, terminal triggers and custom orchestration framework built-in.
+- Amazon EC2 & GCP integration with more clouds coming.

 ### Getting started